roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  He couldn't wait any longer, poking his index finger into her, finding her to be even warmer and wetter than expected.
 Her pussy welcomed his finger, squeezing tight around it while at the same time seeming to pull it further into her.
 This was just too good for only one finger to enjoy, so Norm added his middle and ring fingers to the party, pushing them all the way inside her, then spreading them out, exploring her thoroughly.
 She moaned a little and he looked up to see his step-daughter with her head back, her lips parted, her nostrils flaring slightly.
 Impossibly, her nipples were longer and harder than before.
 She's getting off on this, he thought.

  Rather than risk her feeling guilty or changing her mind, Norm remained quiet, simply focusing on the task at hand, which, in this case, was finger-fucking her until she came.
 Man, how he wanted to see her cum.
 He continued rubbing and penetrating her pussy, feeling the temperature rise and the watching the fluids begin to ooze out of her.
 She started lifting her hips a bit, humping up and down, urging him to finger-bang her.
 He realized there was no reason to stop at three fingers now, so he added a fourth.
 When she just moaned and squealed instead of protesting, he decided to go all the way.
-Report_Story #2